alibahramian/Wordpress-on-EKS/README.md

 **Deploy wordpress using helm**

-In this step we use terraform and helm-release to deploy a wordpress on top of the EKS cluster. change directory to wordpress-helm and deploy wordpress
+In this step, we use terraform and helm-release to deploy a wordpress on top of the EKS cluster. change directory to wordpress-helm and deploy wordpress
 ```
 $ cd wordpress-helm